ariesunique/FSND/projects/02_trivia_api/starter/backend/README.md

 GET /categories/{category_id}/questions

-Retrieves a list of questions belonging to a particular category
+Retrieves a list of questions belonging to a particular category.
+The category_id of the particular category must be present in the url.
+If the specified category does not exist, a 404 error will be returned.

 *Parameters*: None